-A co-educational integrated Montessori school on two campuses, CMPS inspires students to exceed beyond their capabilities through our accelerated academics.
+A co-educational integrated Montessori school located in downtown Toronto, CMPS inspires students to exceed beyond their capabilities through our accelerated academics.
 With our added virtual classrooms, we are committed to a values based education that fosters leadership and faith-based character development.
-Our enriched music, international languages and chess curriculum, inspires critical thinking development in a safe environment and we challenge our students to be inspired by unimaginable possibilities.
+Our enriched music, French and Mandarin curriculum inspires critical thinking development in a safe environment and challenges our students to explore unimaginable possibilities.

 The total student population is perhaps on the larger side for Montessori schools in the area, though residing on two campuses.
 As such Cornerstone reflects the benefits of size, namely in a broader access to resources, while maintaining a very close-knit feel within the classroom.
 Families are drawn to the Christian values which provide a foundation for the program, and augment the interpersonal aspects of the Montessori method.
 The teaching methods and the educational philosophy follow those developed by Maria Montessori, and then grow out from there, giving the school its unique character.
 The program stretches from preschool through Grade 12, allowing students to learn and grow in a consistent environment.
 The goal is to graduate students who have a good sense of themselves, their place in the world and what they can bring to it, and prepared to provide empathetic leadership within their community.
 The school has grown into a reputation for providing exactly that, with consistent, caring faculty in a family-oriented setting.
 The program is challenging, and includes a rich language program, intended to support students in reach their full academic and social potentials.